esync-network/esync-documentation/docs/ecosystem/real-world-use-cases/ecredits/consumers/index.md

 - Enter the email address of the person you want to invite and click "Continue."
 An email invitation will be automatically sent to them.
 - Generate a personal invitation link by tapping the “Create link” button at the bottom of the screen.
 Tap the generated link and share it through email, Messenger, WhatsApp, or any other supported channel.
   You will receive an eActivity Invite Bonus of 100 ACT in your eWallet once your friend accepts the invitation, downloads the eCredits Wallet App, and makes their first purchase on eCredits.

-## Quick Trade

-Quick Trade enables users to accept cryptocurrencies and convert them into fiats or other cryptocurrencies directly in the eCredits Wallet App.
-To use it, you must first connect to your third-party exchange account.
-In the “Overview” section, you can choose the desired asset pairs.
-Currently you can use the trading pairs ECS/EUR, BTC/ECS and ECS/USDC.
-To checkout with Quick Trade, just:

-- Click on “Place Order”
-- Enter the amount you want to exchange
-- Click “Quick Trade” to exchange your assets automatically
-- Once the order has been created, you will receive a notification
-- You can see the updates with the real-time exchange rate